mauntrelio/Winman-AK/README.md

 # A Progressive Web App

 A PWA is a web app that uses modern web capabilities to deliver an app-like experience to users, e.g. it can be used even when the user has no Internet connection (at least to a certain extent).

-On Chrome for Android you can install it on the device (Add to Home Screen feature).
+A nice feature of progressive web apps is that you can install them on the user device.
+Actually in Chrome for Android they really look like native Android applications.
+Starting from Chrome 70 there is also the possibility to [install a web app on a Desktop platform](https://developers.google.com/web/progressive-web-apps/desktop) (in Chrome OS, Linux and Windows)

 On the server side, a PWA can be developed in any language.
 In fact I started prototyping it in PHP, then I switched to Node.js because I wanted to learn it.
 On the client, you need of course to use Javascript.